pragneshrana/Reinforcement-Learning/Assignment_2/ME17S301_PA2/README.md

 # Description of the Policy Gradient :
 For Policy Gradient , Initial task is to implement the chakra and vishamC world.
 The main differnece between two world is reward function. using both environment rollout and policy gradient has been implemeted.
+All the fucntion are implemented in policy_gradient.py file.

 # Simulate using Policy Gradient:
 Run command below,